Layer 1 · Global guidelines

 • Over-long sentences (especially DE, FR, IT, PL)

-• Loan words when local equivalents are clearer
+• Loan words when a local equivalent is clearer

 • Culture-specific metaphors that don't land locally